kwardynski/textbook_solutions/Elixir - Elixir in Action Second Edition/README.md

 - A generic server process is an abstraction that implements tasks common to any kind of server process, such as recursion-powered looping and message passing.
 - A generic server process can be implemented as a behaviour.
 A behaviour drives the process, whereas specific implementations can plug into the behavior via callback modules.
 - The behaviour invokes callback functions when the specific implementation needs to make a decision.
+- _GenServer_ is a behaviour that implements a generic server process.
+- A callback module for _GenServer_ must implement various functions.
+The most frequently used ones are `init/1`, `handle_cast/2`, `handle_call/3`, and `handle_info/2`.
+- You can interact with a _GenServer_ process with the _GenServer_ module.
+- Two types of requests can be issued to a server process: calls and casts.
+- A cast is a fire-and-forget type of request - a caller sends a message and immediately moves on to do something else.
+- A call is a synchronous send-and-respond request - a caller sends a message and waits until the response arrives, the timeout occurs, or the server crashes.

+# Chapter 7 - Building a concurrent system
+Some preferred conventions for file naming and organization in Elixir (Mix) projects:
+- You should place your modules under a common top-level alias.
+For example, modules might be called `Todo.List`, `Todo.Server`, and so on.
+This reduces the chance of module names conflicting when you combine multiple projects into a single system.
+- In general, one file should contain one module.
+Occasionally, if a helper module is small and used only internally, it can be placed in the same file as the module using it.
+If you want to implement protocols for the module, you can do this in the same file as well.
+- A filename should be an underscore case (aka _snake_ case) version of the main module name it implements.
+For example, a `TodoServer` module would reside in a todo_server.ex file in the lib folder.
+- The folder structure should correspond to multipart module names.
+A module called `Todo.Server` should reside in the file /lib/todo/server.ex

+### Summary
+- When a system needs to perform various tasks, it's often beneficial to run different tasks in separate processes.
+Doing so promotes the scalability and fault-tolerance of the system.
+- A process is internally sequential and handles requests one by one.
+A single process can thus keep its state consistent, but it can also cause a performance bottleneck if it serves many clients.
+- Carefully consider calls versus casts.
+Calls are synchronous and therefore block the caller.
+If the response isn't needed, casts may improve performance at the expence of reduced guarantees, because a client process doesn't know the outcome.
+- You can use `mix` projects to manage more involved systems that consist of multiple modules.